Blackface: 20th century

-With the rise of vaudeville, Bahamian-born actor and comedian Bert Williams became Florenz Ziegfeld's highest-paid star and only African-American star.
+With the rise of vaudeville, Bahamian-born actor and comedian Bert Williams became Florenz Ziegfeld's highest-paid star and only African American star.

 In the Theater Owners Booking Association (TOBA), an all-black vaudeville circuit organized in 1909, blackface acts were a popular staple.
 Called "Toby" for short, performers also nicknamed it "Tough on Black Actors" (or, variously, "Artists" or "Asses"), because earnings were so meager.
 Still, TOBA headliners like Tim Moore and Johnny Hudgins could make a very good living, and even for lesser players, TOBA provided fairly steady, more desirable work than generally was available elsewhere.
 Blackface served as a springboard for hundreds of artists and entertainers – black and white – many of whom later would go on to find work in other performance traditions.
 For example, one of the most famous stars of Haverly's European Minstrels was Sam Lucas, who became known as the "Grand Old Man of the Negro Stage".
 Lucas later played the title role in the 1914 cinematic production of Harriet Beecher Stowe's Uncle Tom's Cabin.

 From the early 1930s to the late 1940s, New York City's famous Apollo Theater in Harlem featured skits in which almost all black male performers wore the blackface makeup and huge white painted lips, despite protests that it was degrading from the NAACP.
 The comics said they felt "naked" without it.

 The minstrel show was appropriated by the black performer from the original white shows, but only in its general form.
 Black people took over the form and made it their own.
 The professionalism of performance came from black theater.
 Some argue that the black minstrels gave the shows vitality and humor that the white shows never had.
 As the black social critic LeRoi Jones has written:

 The black minstrel performer was not only poking fun at himself but in a more profound way, he was poking fun at the white man.
 The cakewalk is caricaturing white customs, while white theater companies attempted to satirize the cakewalk as a black dance.
 Again, as LeRoi Jones notes:

 Puerto Rico

-It wasn't unusual for people to wear a blackface at carnivals in Puerto Rico in the 20th century.
+During the 20th century, blackface was not an uncommon sight at parades in Puerto Rico.
 In 2019, when blackface was prominently featured at a carnival in San Sebastián, Puerto Rico, the town immediately faced backlash and criticism.